Hana Storchová

-Hana Storchová (born September 14, 1936) is a Czech painter and printmaker.
+Hana Storchová (born 14 September 1936, Prague) is a Czech painter and printmaker.

 A native of Prague, Storchová began studying drawing while in secondary school.
 She graduated from that city's Academy of Fine Arts, at which she had studied drawing, in 1960.
 In addition to painting and printmaking, she has been active as an illustrator.
 Four of her works, three prints and an illustrated book, are in the collection of the National Gallery of Art.